Momentum distribution and correlation function of free particles in the Tsallis statistics using conventional expectation value and equilibrium temperature: The system of free particles under the Tsallis statistics

 The relation between $U$ and $\Teq$ can be shown, and the Tsallis entropy can be also shown.
 The energy $U$ is obtained using Eqs.~\eqref{Hamiltonian} and \eqref{Quantization}:

 The right-hand side of Eq.~\eqref{eqn:U} is calculated in the same way.
 We have

 This relation seems to be natural.
-The Tsallis entropy $\ST$ is represented by $\rho_D$: $\ST = (\rho_D^{1-q} -1)/(1-q)$.
-The Tsallis entropy in the limit as $q \rightarrow 1$ coincides with the Sackur-Tetrode equation which is the Boltzmann--Gibbs entropy for ideal gas.
+It may be worth mentioning that the energy is generally obtained by solving a self-consistent equation.
+The Tsallis entropy $\ST$ is expressed in terms of $\rho_D$: $\ST = (\rho_D^{1-q} -1)/(1-q)$.
+The expression for the Tsallis entropy in the limit $q \rightarrow 1$ coincides with the Sackur-Tetrode equation, which gives the Boltzmann--Gibbs entropy for an ideal gas.